Henri J. M. Nouwen was a Catholic priest and bestselling author who wrestled with his own homosexuality. He died on Sept. 21, 1996.

 Although Nouwen is not an officially recognized saint, his “spirituality of the heart” has touched millions of readers.
 Nouwen’s books have sold more than 2 million copies in over 22 languages.
 He emphasized relationships and social justice with core values of solitude, community and compassion.

 Nouwen was born in Holland on Jan.
 24, 1932.
-He was ordained as a Roman Catholic priest in 1957 and went on to study psychology.
+He was ordained as a Dutch Catholic priest in 1957 and went on to study psychology.
 He taught at several theological institutes in his homeland and in the United States, including the divinity schools at Harvard and Yale.

 In 1985 he began service in Toronto, Canada, as the priest at the L’Arche Daybreak Community, where people with developmental disabilities live with assistants.
 It became Nouwen’s home until his sudden death in 1996 at age 64.
 He died from a heart attack while traveling to Russia to do a documentary.